-Longwood University was originally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) in 1927 and was last reaffirmed in 2003.
-Accreditation by SACS allows our students to have access to federally subsidized financial aid and ensures that Longwood courses and degrees will be recognized regionally and nationally.
+Longwood University was originally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) in 1927 and was last reaffirmed in 2003.
+Accreditation by SACSCOC allows our students to have access to federally subsidized financial aid and ensures that Longwood courses and degrees will be recognized regionally and nationally.
 A successful reaffirmation is essential to our ability to function as an institution of higher education, and it is also an opportunity to engage in a campus-wide self-assessment.

 Changes Since Longwood's Last Reaffirmation

-The reaffirmation process has changed significantly since our 2003 SACS visit.
+The reaffirmation process has changed significantly since our 2003 SACSCOC visit.
 The Principles of Accreditation: Foundations for Quality Enhancement, which went into effect in January 2004, require institutions to demonstrate compliance with fewer and less prescriptive standards that focus on goals and outcomes as measures of effectiveness.
 The Principles are based on four key elements: